 LONDONERS AT HOME: The Way We Live Now

-Following the same pattern as the earlier parts of the trilogy, it was hoped that there will be an exhibition of the final project during the course of 2019/20.
-And, like its predecessors, it was originally envisaged that such an exhibition of Londoners at Home: The Way We Live Now might be mounted in the Crypt Gallery at St Martin-in-the-Fields; alas, untoward events have unfortunately intervened.
-Following a major review of the church’s policy with regard to not-for-profit activity and the overriding need to generate income to sustain its extensive and vital charity work, all non-profit-making undertakings have been suspended for the time being; this means that Part III of the London Trilogy can no longer be exhibited there.
-Sadly, I am therefore obliged to look for an alternative venue.
+I had hoped that, following the same pattern as the two, earlier parts of the Trilogy, there would be an exhibition of the completed project, Londoners at Home: The Way We Live Now, at some point during the course of 2019/20.
+And, as with its predecessors, it was originally envisaged that such an exhibition might be mounted in the Crypt Gallery at St Martin-in-the-Fields.
+Alas, untoward events have intervened: following a major review of the church’s policy with regard to not-for-profit activity and the overriding need to generate income to sustain its extensive and vital charity work, all non-profit-making undertakings have been suspended for the time being.
+This means that Part III of the London Trilogy could no longer be exhibited there.
+Sadly, I was therefore obliged to look for an alternative venue.

-Page modified: 5th September 2019
+Page modified: 31th December 2019